Colend (CLND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Colend Historical Price

-According to the latest data gathered on Colend live price page, the current price of Colend is 0.070107USD.
-The circulating supply of Colend(CLND) is 3.68M CLND , giving it a market capitalization of $257.74K.
+According to the latest data gathered on Colend live price page, the current price of Colend is 0.067989USD.
+The circulating supply of Colend(CLND) is 3.68M CLND , giving it a market capitalization of $249.18K.

 The Colend Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CLND based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.